numaproj/numaflow-python/examples/function/asyncio-reduce/README.md

 | <img src="testing_data/threadpool/thread_10_0.png" width="500"/> | <img src="testing_data/threadpool/thread_10_200.png" width="500"/> | <img src="testing_data/threadpool/thread_10_1.png" width="500"/> |

 |                Input RPU:100 &nbsp; I/O delay: 0 *                |               Input RPU:100 &nbsp; I/O delay: 200µs *               | Input RPU:100 &nbsp; I/O delay: 1sec *                             |
 |:-----------------------------------------------------------------:|:-------------------------------------------------------------------:|--------------------------------------------------------------------|
 | <img src="testing_data/threadpool/thread_100_0.png" width="500"/> | <img src="testing_data/threadpool/thread_100_200.png" width="500"/> | <img src="testing_data/threadpool/thread_100_1s.png" width="500"/> |

 **Note** Flat line at time=100 for sync indicates no results for that window in the pipeline

 We can see that the ThreadPool implementation gives a considerably better performance at higher throughput and I/O delay.
-But it should be kept in mind that the performance will vary according to the max_workers configured for the executor and that should be done carefully according to the use case.
+But it should be kept in mind that the performance will vary according to the max_workers configured for the executor pool, and that should be done carefully according to the given use case.